SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

            }
        }

-The getter and setter for ``wrappedValue`` contain the rules or behavior for managing the value --- in this case, they ensure only small numbers can be stored.
-The setter ensures that new values are always less than 12, and the getter returns the stored value.
+The setter ensures that new values are less than 12, and the getter returns the stored value.

 ..
 In this example,